Table of Contents

 There are a number of different sauces and seasonings amongst these recipes.
 There are also three different cooking methods used.
 And while I will touch on all of these things, I’m not going to focus there.
 I’m going to focus on the single biggest issue most people have with pork chops – making sure they’re not dry and tough.

-Juicy, tender pork chops
+How to cook juicy, tender pork chops

 Regardless of how you cook them, and what you flavour them with, there are several things you can do to keep your pork chops tender and moist.
 And amongst these tips, there’s one that’s so much more important than the others.